Watts-College/cpp-527-fall-2021/labs/lab-05.md

 <br>

-## Instructions for Creating a GitHub Page
+# Creating a GitHub Page

 The animation in the Unit Overview above shows how simple it is to activate GitHub pages for any project repository so that you can turn markdown files into web-hosted HTML files and share tutorials or reports created from RMD files.